chimwemwe007/School_Library_OOP/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: School Library App
+# Project Name: School Library Application

-> Description of the project: Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
-This app implements object-oriented programming and allows you to add new students or teachers, add new books, save records of who borrrowed a given book and when.
-All this is built in a beautiful and well-organized way.
+> Description of the project: In this project, you will start building my school library app.
+In this initial step, I will implement the classes to represent students and teachers.

 ## Built With
-- Languages: Ruby
+- Languages:
+* Ruby
-- Models/Frameworks: OOP
+- Models/Frameworks:
+* OOP

 ## Getting started
 To get a local copy of this exercice, Please follow these simple example steps.